 Before you go, consider preparing ahead for your trip and finding the right VPN service.
 Follow these tips: Consider your speed.
 VPNs can slow down your connection, so be sure to find one that doesn’t slow it down too much.

-1. Use an auto-connect feature so you can get online and be protected right away without thinking about it.
+1. Use an auto-connect feature to get online and be protected immediately without thinking about it.
 You’re on the road, and manually connecting might not always be the first thing on your mind.

 2. Find a service with plenty of endpoints so if some of them are blocked, you’ll still be able to connect.